Tuesday, October 6, 2020

 Antinatal (pronounced ant-t- neytl)

-1968: The construct is anti- + natal.
-Anti is from the Ancient Greek ἀντι- (anti).
-Natal is from the Latin nātālis (natal), from nātus, the perfect active participle of nāscor (I am born), derived from the earlier gnāscor, from the Proto-Italic gnāskōr, from the primitive Indo-European ǵenh.
+1968: The construct was anti- + natal.
+Anti was from the Ancient Greek ντι- (anti).
+Natal was from the Latin nātālis (natal), from nātus, the perfect active participle of nāscor (I am born),from the earlier gnāscor, from the Proto-Italic gnāskōr, from the primitive Indo-European ǵenh.
 It was cognate with the Ancient Greek γεννάω (gennáō) (to beget).
-The first use of antinatal appears to be by Théophile de Giraud (b 1968) in his 2006 book L'art de guillotiner les procréateurs: Manifeste anti-nataliste although forms of anti-natalist thought appear in ancient Greek philosophy, Buddhism, Hinduism, and Manichaeism.
+The first use of antinatal appears to be by the Belgium author Théophile de Giraud (b 1968) in L'art de guillotiner les procréateurs: Manifeste anti-nataliste ((The Art of Guillotining Procreators: An Anti-natalist Manifesto, 2006) although forms of anti-natalist thought appear in ancient Greek philosophy, Buddhism, Hinduism, and Manichaeism.
 It was also espoused by heretical gnostic Christian sects, such as the Bogomils, Cathars, Encratites, and Marcionites.
 As an etymological point regarding the play on words, the reference is antenatal (before birth); ante a borrowing from the Latin.
 As prefixes, anti- (against) should not be confused with ante- (before) but, anti- does exist as a variant spelling of ante- in some borrowed words, such as anticipate and antipasto, but cannot be used to coin English words.
 Antinatal is an adjective and antinatalism & antinatalist are nouns; the noun plural is antinatalists.

 Strains

-Although nihilists are predictably drawn to antinatalism, it’s not really a fork of nihilism.
+Although nihilists are predictably drawn to antinatalism, it’s really not a fork of nihilism.
 Instead, it’s the position that bringing someone into existence will always harm the person created, but failing to bring that person into existence will only deny them pleasures they’ll never know.
 Therefore, the only guaranteed way to avoid increasing the harm quotient of sentient life is for human procreation to be discontinued as a moral imperative.
 The inevitable consequence of this would be to hasten the extinction of the human species and within the internal logic of the counter-intuitive formulation that is antinatalism, it’s the only ethical outcome.
-There’s also a legal basis suggested, drawn from the traditions of natural law, which holds that giving birth to children is inherently wrong because the child can never consent to being born.
+A legal basis has also been suggested (drawn from the traditions of natural law), which holds that giving birth to children is inherently wrong because the child can never consent to being born.

 Views do change.
 In July 2023, Lindsay Lohan became a mother.